 Skiddaw Class is our Year 2, 3 and 4 class.
 It is taught by Mrs Wadey supported by Mrs Mason and Mrs Craggs.
 If you want to know more about our class take a look in our class booklet or see our curriculum overview below to find out what exciting things we have planned for this term.

 Personal, Social and Health Education (PSHE) and Citizenship are integrated into all areas of school life and form the basis of our whole approach to education, from assemblies and circle time to choices of stories and visitors.
-We are working on ‘New beginnings’ and ‘Getting on and falling out’ themes this term.
-Our School Councillors and Eco Team Members will also be voted upon and get to work.
+We do more on the ‘Getting on and falling out’ theme this term as well as exploring Mindfulness in special sessions with Mrs Mason.